Apprenticeship Training Programs

 Plasterers provide the interior and exterior finishes of buildings and houses, using primarily hand tools and a wide variety of materials.
 Machines are also used to apply plastering materials, but handcraft skills are the majority of the work.
 Conventional plaster, veneer plaster, stucco, exterior insulated finish systems, and fireproofing are but a few of the products that are used in the plastering industry.

-Electricians, Puget Sound
+Puget Sound Electrical

 Construction electricians and residential electricians work in all phases of the electrical construction and service industry, including low voltage/sound and communication.
 Their work includes repair and maintenance on all electrical installations.
 Puget Sound Electrical has three programs.
 Program length listed below and program descriptions can be found on the Puget Sound Electrical Apprenticeship website.

 Clay Tschillard, Training Director